Last updated on March 20th, 2018 at 04:03 pm

 Qualitative (or also attitudinal) validation answers questions like ‘What do People need?’
 And ‘How are people solving a problem?’.

 Quantitative (or also behavioral) validation on the other and answers questions like ‘Do people want the product?’ or ‘Which design works better?’.

-But there’s another complexity factor coming into play for your validation efforts: How close your key hypothesis is to an upsell moment.
+But there’s another complexity factor coming into play for your validation efforts: How close your most crucial hypothesis is to an upsell moment.
 The moment of truth when people have to enter their credit card data to pay for your product.

 How to validate hypotheses in an upsell context

-Also, there are circumstances in a qualitative validation situation, you just can’t control or bring any closer to reality.
-Examples are personal sympathy and the missing need to actually think about trade-offs.
+Also, there are circumstances in a qualitative validation situation; you just can’t control or bring any closer to reality.
+Examples are personal sympathy and the missing need to think about trade-offs.